Today’s post comes from Martha Martens, a Natural Heritage Education leader from Killbear Provincial Park.

 It might be helpful to break the word down in order to understand: “bio” means “life” and “blitz” means a “sudden, energetic, and concerted effort, typically on a specific task.”

 So a bioblitz is a brief period of time, usually 24 hours, that experts and amateurs come together to specifically record all nature sightings in a given area.
 All the records are compiled into a single data set of the biodiversity of that location at that point in time.

 Another way to think of it is the creation of a “nature selfie.”
-Bioblitz Canada is working to create Canada’s nature selfie by helping to promote and organize bioblitzes across Canada this year.
+Last year, Bioblitz Canada worked to create Canada’s nature selfie by helping to promote and organize bioblitzes across Canada — and we were delighted to help!

 Bioblitzes in Ontario Parks

 Become a citizen scientist and discover all that lives in LSPP!
 Search for species in a group that interests you—birds, plants, fungi, insects—and we’ll record what we find in 24 hours.

 Your efforts will contribute to LSPP’s biological inventory!